microsoft/commercial-marketplace-offer-solution/marketplace/application/base-image-vm/README.md

 ## Modifying the Sample For Your Use Case

-You can use this sample as a base for your own solution template offer.
+You can use this sample as a base for your own solution template or managed application offer.
 Modify the `createUiDefinition.json` and Bicep templates (`mainTemplate.bicep`) to suit your needs.

 ### Customize the Portal User Interface